Are pets good for our mental health?

 Having a pet in the house means that you are never lonely.
 The majority of cat owners in the UK have said that coming home to a cat makes them feel less lonely.

 Our pets keep us company, give us a sense of security and they are always ready to greet us with a happy face when we get home.
 Studies have shown that by simply sitting and stroking a pet can have a calming influence on us.
-This therapy is called sensory stress relief, this therapy uses touch and movement to manage stress by feeling calm and less stressed.
+This therapy is called sensory stress relief.
+It is a therapy that uses touch and movement to manage stress by feeling calm and less stressed.
 Playing with our pets have shown to raise our serotonin and dopamine levels.
 These are the hormones responsible for regulating our moods as well as a number of other factors in the body, they help us to relax and remain calm.
+While for Alzheimer’s sufferers, having a pet in the home can lead to fewer anxious outbursts.

 Pets give us purpose